mateoholman/beer-me/README.md

 22. Hook the NewListItem component into the ShowBeerLists component.
 23. Add code so a User can add a searched beer to their list or discard a searched beer.
 24. Worked on styling and layout of the list and CRUD operations.

+## To Do

+1. Update documentation.
+2. Refactor, refactor & refactor some more!